viercc/monad-gen/cartesian-profunctors/README.md

 * `id :: forall a. p a a`
 * `(>>>) :: forall a b c. p a b -> p b c -> p a c`

-Which Profunctos are instances of Cartesian/Cocartesian?
+Which Profunctors are instances of Cartesian/Cocartesian?
-Luckily, most basic Profunctor '->' is Cartesian and Cocartesian.
+Luckily, the most basic Profunctor '->' is Cartesian and Cocartesian.

 ```haskell
 instance Cartesian (->) where